markods/GpuSeqAlign/README.md

 ## GpuSeqAlignment - a benchmark for dynamic-programming-based GPU sequence alignment algorithms
-This project compares different implementations of the Needleman-Wunsch and Smith-Waterman (🔍) algorithms for efficiency and memory consumption.
+This project compares different CPU and GPU implementations of the Needleman-Wunsch and Smith-Waterman (🔍) algorithms for efficiency and memory consumption.

-The bulk of the work is calculating the dynamic-programming score matrix (not necessarily square).
-After that it's transferred to main memory.
+For the GPU algorithms, the bulk of the work is calculating the dynamic-programming score matrix (not necessarily square).
+Another concern is its transfer to main memory.
 Most optimizations apply to the score matrix calculation.

 Present algorithms:
 | Algorithm                      | NW_LG | NW_AG         | SW_LG | SW_AG | Description                                                                                                                                    |